ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson1.md

 * reset learning rate after _n_ number of epochs **cycle_len = n**

-* If your cycle length is to short, wont find a good spot, it will keep popping out but as you go on you want it to do more and more exploring **need more reasearch**
+* If your cycle length is to short, wont find a good spot, it will keep popping out but as you go on you want it to do more and more exploring **need more research**

 **_Insert Image from lesson 1_**

 **cycle_mult**  doubles length of cycle after each cycle